DMTN-214

 print-stream print the size of messages in the stream in real time

-Run Kowl (see 2.2 Secure Password Use) and then navigate to http://localhost:8080/schema-registry/alert-packet.
+Run Kowl (see Secure Password Use) and then navigate to http://localhost:8080/schema-registry/alert-packet.
 There should be a drop-down with different versions.
 You probably want the latest version, which might already be the one being displayed.
 Select the desired version.

 At the top of the screen, you should see the “Schema ID” of the schema you have selected.
-This integer is an ID we’ll need to reference later.

-5.5.7 Updating the Alert Stream Simulator values
+Updating the Alert Stream Simulator values#

 You’re almost done.
 We need to update the alert stream simulator deployment to use the new container version, and to use the new schema ID.